Legislative Reorganization Act of 1946: Background

 The need to modernize the national legislature became evident during the Great Depression of the 1930s and World War II.
 During those years of economic crisis and global war, the federal government took on vast new responsibilities—responsibilities that stretched to the breaking point of the capacity of the national legislature, as it was then structured, to cope with a vastly increased workload.
 At the same time the power and prestige of Congress were rapidly eroding.
-During the depression, and even more so during the war, Congress delegated sweeping authority to the administration of Franklin D. Roosevelt to implement legislation as he and his agents in the executive branch saw fit.
+During the Depression, and even more so during the war, Congress delegated sweeping authority to the administration of Franklin D. Roosevelt to implement legislation as he and his agents in the executive branch saw fit.
 In addition, the war caused Congress a severe loss of prestige.
-Suddenly, it seemed legislators became the object for all the pent up frustrations and anxieties of war.
 Some influential commentators charged that Congress's antiquated traditions, cumbersome procedures, and long delays in considering legislation rendered it incapable of meeting the needs of the modern world.
 The future, they said, rested with the president.